FilipNest/Stripytext/README.md

 # Stripytext

 Stripytext is a little bit of JavaScript that gives your HTML font stripes.
 It should work with any font/style.
+You choose the amount of stripes and the colours.
+You should even be able to animate them.

 ![Stripytext](http://filipnest.com/stripytext/demoimage.png)